Aureliustics/JPP-Programming-Language/README.md

 <h1>J++ Programming Language</h1>
 <h3>My attempt on creating an interpreted programming language called J++ made using Python (also an interpreted language) which gets interpreted by Skulpt on CodeHS.
-Triple layer interpretation 🤯.
+Triple layer interpretation lol.
 Definitely very messy code but I just wanted to see if I could make it in such a restraining environment like CodeHS.
 Very basic functionality and is more of a proof of concept than anything viable.</h3>

 <h1>Usage</h1>
 <ul>